Why collective behaviour will get us through the Covid-19 pandemic

-During the Covid-19 pandemic, encouraging people to alter their behaviour – through social distancing, washing hands and staying at home – has been recognised as a vital factor in limiting the spread of disease.
+During the Covid-19 pandemic, encouraging people to alter their behaviour - through social distancing, washing hands and staying at home – was recognised as a vital factor in limiting the spread of disease.

-But what has made the majority of us comply?
+But what was the driving force that made the majority of us comply?
 Was it the fear of prosecution, or our collective responsibility towards one another?

-John Drury, Professor of Social Psychology at the University of Sussex, is among a group of independent social behaviour experts advising the government on how to help people adhere to these interventions.
+John Drury, Professor of Social Psychology at the University of Sussex, has been among a group of independent social behaviour experts advising the government on how to help people adhere to these interventions.

-Professor Drury, who has spent 20 years studying how crowds respond in emergencies, was invited to join the Scientific Pandemic Influenza group on Behaviour (SPI-B), a sub-group of the Scientific Advisory Group for Emergencies (SAGE), when the government was seeking experts to give guidance on managing the virus outbreak.
+Drury, who has spent twenty years studying how crowds respond in emergencies, was invited to join the Scientific Pandemic Influenza group on Behaviour (SPI-B), a sub-group of the Scientific Advisory Group for Emergencies (SAGE), when the government was seeking experts to give guidance on managing the virus outbreak.

-Particularly dangerous are some elements of ‘folk psychology’, which are based on assumptions rather than evidence on how people behave in emergencies, he says.
+Particularly dangerous are some elements of ‘folk psychology’, which are based on assumptions rather that evidence on how people behave in emergencies, he says.

-From his own research, examples include the operational assumption made by responders in chemical incidents that the public will necessarily panic and be disorderly; and the official guidance that again assumes a panicking or passive public is incapable of taking the responsibility needed when crisis strikes.
+Examples, he says, include the operational assumption made by responders in chemical incidents that the public will necessarily panic and be disorderly; and the official guidance that again assumes a panicking or passive public incapable of taking the responsibility needed when crisis strikes.

 “In the case of Covid-19, we have just seen the damaging consequences of relying on folk-psychological assumptions.
 The ‘common sense’ notion of supposed public ‘fatigue’ was one reason used to justify delay in introducing the physical distancing measures necessary to slow the spread of the virus.